mpadge/ghrx/README.md

 The `-m` flags that what follows will be recorded as the commit message, and GitHub parses any numbers prefixed with hashes (`#`) as references to issues.
-GitHub also parses several verbs allowing issues to be closed via commit messages.
+GitHub also parses several synonymous verbs allowing issues to be closed via commit messages.
 As explained in [their documentation](https://guides.github.com/features/issues/#notifications) (see just above “Search”),